-The cost of materials increased as a result of the increase in sales, and was \in 31,363 thousand higher than the prior-year figure.
-The cost of materials in relation to the total output of operations was 45.1 % following 43.9 % in the previous year.
+The cost of materials increased as a result of the increase in sales, and was \notin 3,396 thousand higher than the prior-year figure.
+The cost of materials as a percentage of total output of operations was 42.6 % following 45.1 % in the previous year.